int2code/a2bridge/docs/userguide/json.md

 ],
 ```

-As an example we will create the configuration in which there will be 3
-USB output channels and 10 A2B output channels.
-We want to forward 1st
-USB channel to A2B channels: 1,2,3,4,5,6.
-2nd USB channel will be
-forwarded to 7,8 A2B channels and the last 3rd channels will be
-forwarded to 9th A2B channel
+As an example we will create the configuration in which there will be 3 USB input channels and 10 A2B output channels.
+We want to forward 1st USB channel to A2B channels: 1,2,3,4,5,6.
+2nd USB channel will be forwarded to 7,8 A2B channels and the last 3rd channels will be forwarded to 9th A2B channel.

 ```
 "AudioRouteMatrixDownstream": [